SAFEHR-data/PIXL/hasher/README.md

 It is used by the [PIXL EHR API](../pixl_ehr/README.md) (for EHR anonymisation) and [PIXL Orthanc Anon](../orthanc/orthanc-anon/README.md) (for DICOM image anonymisation) services.

+The main responsibility of the hasher API is to generate secure hashes of sensitive data.
+As part of this, it connects to an Azure Key Vault to retrieve the necessary hashing keys and salts.
+The _FastAPI_ service currently provides a single endpoint `/hash`, that accepts a JSON payload with the project name and message to be hashed.
+The project name is used to retrieve the project-specific salt from the key vault.
+An optional length for the hash can also be provided.

+If no salt exists for the project, a new salt is generated and stored in the key vault.
+This salt is then used to generate the hash.
+In addition to the key vault salt, an optional local salt can be set using the `LOCAL_SALT_VALUE` environment variable.

+Finally, the `Hasher` class has a `create_salt()` method that allows users to create and store a new salt interactively.

 ## Local development

 ### Dependencies